oglili/course-api/README.md

-# RESTful JSON APIs for a Reach17 training platform.
+# RESTful JSON APIs for Reach17 training platform.

 Reach17 is a UN goal-based training platform that will need to catalog the courses it will offer.